A green smoothie can be a starter or a full meal. You can make a green smoothie for breakfast, lunch, or dinner.

 - ¼ teaspoon ginger (O), cinnamon (A), or clove

 - Wash and then chop green leafy vegetable (so it does not clog the turrning blades of the blender), and put it in the blender.

 - Peel citrus fruit, cut into quarters, and put in the blender.

-- Put cooked red beet in the blender.
+- Put banana or cooked red beet in the blender.

 - Remove the core from the apple, cut it into quarters, or else wash a handful of berries, and put in the blender.

 - Wash, peel, and chop carrot into slices the thickness of two to three coins, and put them in the blender.

 - Put nuts or seeds, stevia, water, spices, and apple cide vinegar in the blender.